Platform Customization

 // }

-The mechanisms covered so far allow you to use Kotlin API from Swift or to embed bits of pure Kotlin within your Swift source.
-But Skip also allows you to include entire Kotlin source files in your Xcode project.
+The mechanisms covered so far allow you to use Kotlin and Java API from Swift or to embed bits of pure Kotlin within your transpiled Swift source.
+But Skip also allows you to include entire Kotlin and Java source files in your Xcode project.
 Simply use the standard .kt

 directory alongside your skip.yml